NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Prevention

 Because there are so many different cold viruses, having recovered from a cold doesn't stop you from catching another one.
 Your immune system needs to learn how to fight each new virus.
-This also means that it's not possible to vaccinate against colds.
+There is no effective vaccination against colds.

-Vitamins or echinacea products are sometimes recommended for the prevention of colds.
+Vitamins or echinacea products are sometimes advertised for the prevention of colds.
 Some people already start taking these kinds of products a few weeks before the cold season starts.
 But they offer very limited protection.
+Studies do suggest that probiotics can help you catch colds less often, especially infections of the upper airways.
+If you have vitamin D deficiency, vitamin D supplements could also help to prevent colds.

 Treatment

-Because there are so many different cold viruses, there is currently no medicine that can fight cold viruses and noticeably shorten the length of colds.
+There is currently no medicine that can fight cold viruses and noticeably shorten the length of colds.
+That is because there are so many different kinds of cold viruses.
 But various medications can relieve some of the symptoms a little.
-These include painkillers like ibuprofen and acetaminophen (paracetamol), as well as decongestant (anti-swelling) nasal sprays for temporary use.
+These include medications that can lower fever (antipyretics), and painkillers like ibuprofen, acetaminophen (paracetamol) or acetylsalicylic acid (ASA – the drug in medicines like Aspirin), as well as decongestant (anti-swelling) nasal sprays for temporary use.

-Honey or herbal products like extracts taken from Pelargonium (umckaloabo), primrose, thyme, eucalyptus and ivy leaves may possibly relieve a cough somewhat.
+Honey or herbal products like extracts taken from Pelargonium root (Umckaloabo, Zucol), primrose, thyme, eucalyptus and ivy leaves may possibly relieve a cough somewhat.

 Further information